nikhilchannanathil/Module7/README.md

-# SAS Capstone Project - Description
+# SAS Capstone Project - Outline
 The main objective of this project is to perform a broader analysis on the mortality rate between adults and children across different regions in the world.
 This study will help to provide an understanding of mortality rate between children and adults.
 And helps to identify most dangerous cause of mortality in adults and children globally and to take informed actions to reduce the mortalities.
 To address the key research objectives, I have used SAS to perform both inferential statistic and descriptive statistics.
 The input data set for this project is taken from WHO portal [Deaths attributable to the environment, by disease and region Estimates](https://apps.who.int/gho/data/node.main.ENVDEATHSBYDISEASE?lang=en)

 ## How to use this repository